hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The minimum priority fee per gas (in Wei) offered by a transaction to be included in a block.
+The minimum priority fee per gas (in wei) offered by a transaction to be included in a block.
 The default is `0`.

 For a running node, use: